ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 Plot Armor Enemies instead have their TP costs increased by 25%.

+### Status: Sundered

+You are divided into 14 lesser shards of yourself, scattered across parallel universes.

+### Status: Superbolide

+You are immune to HP damage caused by actions.

 ### Status: Synastry

 All HP restoration to yourself is divided up amongst all allies who have _Synastry_.

+### Status: Taurochole

+After Armor Damage that you take is decreased by 10%.
+The percentages of all such modifiers are added together, e.g. 10% and 30% add together for 40%.

 ### Status: Temper